 301 redirects are commonly used because of the SEO and user experience advantages.
 In simple terms, a 301 redirect is like a change-of-address form for website pages.
 When a site visitor tries to visit an old page, a 301 redirect seamlessly and automatically takes them to a new page.
 And it preserves SEO signals associated with the old content.

 While excessive 404s can negatively impact user experience, sometimes serving a 404 error is the right choice.
 A 404 clearly signals to both users and search engines that content no longer exists.
-You should not direct users to unrelated content.
+You should not redirect users to unrelated content.

 Important: Squarespace’s support documentation implies you might want to redirect deleted URLs to your homepage, but this is often not the best course of action.
 Again, not all deleted content should be redirected.